xaxzie/FoundryVTTMacro/macros/characters/generic/README.md

 - Character must have characteristics set up (use the Character Stats Setup utility if needed)
 - Token must be selected before running the macro
+- For AddEffect: Effects must be configured in the macro's AVAILABLE_EFFECTS object

 **Characteristics Available**: